Calaveras County Superior Court

-The Superior Court of California, County of Calaveras, also known as the Calaveras County Superior Court, is the California superior court with jurisdiction over Calaveras County.
+The Superior Court of California, County of Calaveras, informally the Calaveras County Superior Court, is the California superior court with jurisdiction over Calaveras County.

 History

 Calaveras County was one of the original counties formed when California gained statehood in 1850.

 San Andreas became the fifth and final county seat in 1866, which had moved often as mining fortunes rose and fell in Calaveras County.
 Prior county seats included Pleasant Valley (1850), Double Springs (1850), Jackson (1850–52), and Mokelumne Hill (1852–66).
 According to local history, the move from Double Springs to Jackson was facilitated by the residents of Jackson, who had invited county officials to visit and drink in July 1851; they stole the county records afterwards.
 The remains of the camphor wood Double Springs courthouse, completed in 1850 as the first in the county, are still present, although they have been moved to San Andreas and reassembled at the Calaveras County Historical Society Museum, which presently is housed in the 1867 courthouse.

 The Calaveras County seat was moved from Jackson to Mokelumne Hill in 1852, prompting Jackson leaders to campaign for what would become Amador County, created from parts of Calaveras and El Dorado counties in 1854.
 Jackson was later voted the county seat of the new Amador County.

 The wooden court house building in Mokelumne Hill was acquired by George W. Léger after the county seat moved in 1866 and incorporated into his adjoining hotel.
 The hotel was damaged by fire in 1874 and restored in 1879; it is presently branded and operates as the Hotel Léger.